ashirhash/battleship/README.md

 ## ❤️ Acknowledgments

 - Thanks to my professors and classmates for their support.
-- Inspired by the classic game of Battleship
+- Inspired by the classic game of Battleship.